Hit Enter to search or Esc key to close

 Besides the numerous bird species, this Park is a haven to several mammal species including the leopards, Dwarf Galago and golden cats, over 13 species of primates including the Common Chimpanzees hence making it a perfect destination for Chimpanzee tracking, Owl-faced monkeys, Mona monkeys, Olive baboons, the Golden monkeys, bush babies and Vervet monkeys as well as over 250 species of trees are also common within the Park.

-In conclusion, Nyungwe Forest National Park is one of the Important Bird Area within the Land of a thousand Hills because it is a haven to over 310 species of birds that include 25 Albertine Rift Mountains endemic species, 71 of the 74 species of the Afro-tropical highlands Biome and 11 of the total 23 species of the Guinea-Congo forest Biomes among others.
+In conclusion, Nyungwe Forest National Park is one of the Important Bird Area within the Land of a thousand Hills because it is a haven to over 310 species of birds that include 25 Albertine Rift Mountains endemic species, 71 of the 74 species of the Afro-tropical highlands Biome and 11 of the total 23 species of the Guinea-Congo forest biomes among others.